TanmayKumar-EngStud/CompEx-Platform/MIGRATION_ROADMAP.md

 ### Next Steps

-The next Claude instance should work on **CHUNK 2: Unified Question Components**, which can now utilize the complete foundation layer established in CHUNK 1.
+The next Claude instance should work on **CHUNK 4: Question Generator Factory Pattern**, which can now utilize the unified threading system and component architecture established in the previous chunks.

 ## Conclusion